MineSkin/docs/docs/guides/getting-started.md

 To use the MineSkin API you will need to create an account and obtain an API key.
 Create an account at [account.mineskin.org](https://account.mineskin.org/) and then manage your API keys at [account.mineskin.org/keys](https://account.mineskin.org/keys).

+If you previously used MineSkin V1, read the [migration guide](./migrating-to-v2) to learn about the changes in V2.
+Otherwise, you can start using the API by reading the [API documentation](../mineskin-api/mineskin-api).

 ## API Key